TheFireCo/genkit-plugins/examples/README.md

 });
 console.log(await response.text());
 ```
-or define a tool in Genkit,test in the dev UI and then use it in the code:
+or define a tool in Genkit, test in the dev UI and then use it in the code:
 ```
 import {defineTool } from '@genkit-ai/ai';